anuragrao04/anuragrao04/README.md

 # Hi there!
 I'm Anurag

 ## ⚡️ About Me:
 I am a developer exploring my interests.
 I've worked with Python and the Qt framework.
-I am working on Golang, Svelte, Next.js and Flutter.
+I work on C, Golang, Svelte, React/Next.js and Flutter.
 I am looking to learn Rust and other memory safe fast languages

 ## 🌐 Socials: